-We requested Gullickson and Shaums March, capabilities teach for the united states Cycling and Olympic mountain-bike teams, to percentage a few suggestions for beginners to make you a robust, fast rider.
+We requested Gullickson and Shaums March, capabilities teachers for the United States Cycling and Olympic mountain-bike teams, to give a few suggestions for beginners to make you a robust, fast rider.

 Build a Base